BrooksIan/B2Detect/README.md

 1. Download (or copy) [callTFModel.py](https://raw.githubusercontent.com/BrooksIan/B2Detect/master/callTFModel.py) python script to the path set in the Exectute Stream Command processor, which is used to call the Tensorflow model.

-2. In callTFModel.py, set the URL of the Tensorflow Docker container
+2. In callTFModel.py, set the URL of the Tensorflow Serving Docker container

 ```python
 import PIL.Image